Alina Chan

-Yujia Alina Chan is a Canadian molecular biologist specializing in gene therapy and cell engineering at the Broad Institute of MIT and Harvard, where she is a postdoctoral fellow.
-During the COVID-19 pandemic, she became known for supporting the hypothesis that the SARS-CoV-2 virus escaped from a lab, contrary to the prevailing consensus at the time regarding the origins of the virus.
+Yujia Alina Chan is a Canadian molecular biologist specializing in gene therapy and cell engineering.
+She was affiliated with the Broad Institute of MIT and Harvard, where she was a postdoctoral fellow from February 2018 to December 2021, and then a scientific advisor from January 2022 to January 2025.
+During the COVID-19 pandemic, she became known for supporting the hypothesis that the SARS-CoV-2 virus escaped from a lab, contrary to the prevailing consensus regarding the origins of the virus.

 Biography

 Chan was born in Vancouver, British Columbia, to Singaporean parents.
 Her family returned to Singapore shortly after, where she grew up.
 She returned to Canada after high school to study biochemistry and molecular biology at the University of British Columbia, where she earned a PhD.
 She then joined Harvard University as a postdoctoral scholar, later joining the Stanley Center for Psychiatric Research at the Broad Institute.